pbanj/Breadtools/Readme.md

 - v1.0 - fixed bash not opening, made bash optional for those that don't want it.

+- v1.1 - fixed admin cmd not working for some people

 **what the tool menu looks like**